dpeerlab/Vectra_Imaging_pipeline/README.md

 ![img](./resource/figure/pipeline_overview.png)

-## Future plan
+## Future plans

-- [ ] Integrate all the functions from the pipeline into a package
+- [ ] Integrate all pipeline functions into a package
-- [ ] Provide more pre-trained weights for segmentation task on different marker panel
+- [ ] Provide more pre-trained weights for segmentation using different marker panels

 ## Note

- * The data attached in this repo are just for demo purpose.
-Please do not use it for other purpose.
+ * The data in this repo are for demonstration only.
+Please do not use them for any other purposes.

 ## Acknowledgement